tomov/youtube-upload/README.rst

 To see if you have Git installed, open a terminal and type ``git --version``.
 If you don’t have it, you can get the latest version from `here <https://code.google.com/p/git-osx-installer/downloads/list>`_.

+3. Google Python API Client Library

+Run ``pip install google-api-python-client``.
+If you don't have ``pip``, you will first have to run ``sudo easy_install pip``.

+Alternatively, you can manuall download and install the libraries from `here <https://code.google.com/p/google-api-python-client/downloads/list>`_ (it might help to read the Google API Python `getting started <https://developers.google.com/api-client-library/python/start/get_started>`_ docs first).

 Step 1.
 Download the script
 ---------------